Inevitabby/notes/cs2400/markdown/14 - Dictionary ADT.md

 > 	/** etc. */
 > }
 > > ```
-> > - We use the extends syntax to ensure that the keys can be compared (so that we can sort them).
 >
 > > **Example**: Header for a sorted linked implementation
 > > ```java